Explaining Clinical Decision Support Systems in Medical Imaging using Cycle-Consistent Activation Maximization: Experimental

 \subsection{User Study}

-For the qualitative evaluation, we asked $N=8$ medical engineers with multiple years of experience in the field of medical algorithm development (average: 6,5 years) to evaluate the results in terms of a) \emph{intuitive validity} of the visualization (,,Does it look reasonable?''), b) \emph{semantic meaningfulness} in the context of lung lesion malignancy classification (,,Does it make sense?''), and c) overall \emph{image quality} (,,Does it look good?'').
-For each criterion we analyzed the inter-observer reliability using pairwise Pearson product-moment correlation $\rho$ over all participants with questionnaires Q as:
+For the qualitative evaluation, we asked $N=8$ medical engineers with multiple years of experience in the field of medical algorithm development (average: 6,5 years) to evaluate the results {on the LIDC-IDRI dataset} in terms of a) \emph{intuitive validity} of the visualization (,,Does it look reasonable at a glance?''), b) \emph{semantic meaningfulness} in the context of {the respective classification task} (,,Does it make sense?''), and c) overall \emph{image quality} (,,Does it look good?''). {Due to the coronavirus pandemic, the studies on the BreastMNIST and CIFAR-10 datasets were conducted using an online-survey which was similarly organized.
+For the CIFAR-10 dataset, $N=9$ participants for the cats-vs.-dogs and $N=6$ participants for the trucks-vs.-cats scenario completed the questionnaire.
+The BreastMNIST survey was completed by 12 participants from which one participant was excluded due to an incomplete survey, leaving $N=11$ participants for the final evaluation.
+Similar to the LIDC-IDRI evaluation, the participation in the BreastMNIST study was restricted to participants with significant experience in medical image processing and/or assessment.} For each criterion we analyzed the inter-observer reliability using pairwise Pearson product-moment correlation $\rho$ over all participants with questionnaires Q as: